Spotline V2: Installation

 Last updated

-Be sure to prior to installing the Spotline into locations that may be difficult to access or troubleshoot!
+Be sure to test basic functionality prior to installing the Spotline into locations that may be difficult to access or troubleshoot!

 Minimum 4 connections, ½” grade 5 or better fasteners